seancorfield/next-jdbc/doc/all-the-options.md

 > Note: Subject to the caveats above about `:builder-fn`, that means that `plan`, `execute!`, `execute-one!`, and the "friendly" SQL functions will all accept these options for generating rows and result sets.

+## Datafying & Navigating Rows and Result Sets

+Any function that produces a result set will accept the following options that modify the behavior of `datafy` and `nav` applied to the rows in that result set:

+* `:schema` -- override the conventions for identifying foreign keys and the related (primary) keys in the tables to which they refer, on a per table/column basis; can also be used to indicate a fk relationship is one-to-many or many-to-many rather than one-to-one or one-to-many,
+* `:schema-opts` -- override the default conventions for identifying foreign keys and the related (primary) keys in the tables to which they refer, as a whole.

+See [`datafy`, `nav`, and `:schema`](/doc/datafy-nav-schema.md) for more details.

 ## Statements & Prepared Statements

 Any function that creates a `Statement` or a `PreparedStatement` will accept the following options (see below for additional options for `PreparedStatement`):